SGG-Modding/Hades-Texture-Packer/README.md

 # How to Use
 Open command prompt and cd to a parent folder, in that folder, have a folder with .pngs (must be a png otherwise the image will not be used) and nested folders with more images.
-For this example, the folder with images in it will be called NewIconPkg, with the following setup, and the package we want is ModAuthor-NewIconPackage.\
+For this example, the folder with images in it will be called NewIconPkg, with the following setup below, and the package we want is ThunderstoreTeamName-NewIconPackage.\
-The package name must include the mod GUID (ModAuthor-ModName) in order to work with Hell2Modding.
+The package name must include the ``Mod-GUID`` (ThunderstoreTeamName-ModName) in order to work with Hell2Modding.
 ```
 ├── NewIconPkg
 │   ├── GUI